 By Amber Auger, RDH, MPH

 Amber Auger, RDH, MPH, is a hygienist with experience in multiple clinical settings, including facilities abroad.
-Amber obtained a master’s degree in public health from the University of New England and a bachelor’s in dental hygiene from the University of New Haven.
-She holds a part-time position at an elite dental office in Boston.
-Amber Auger is a key opinion leader for several dental companies, speaker and published author, and can be contacted at amberaugerrdh.com.
+Amber obtained a master's degree in public health from the University of New England and a bachelor's in dental hygiene from the University of New Haven.
+She holds a part-time position at an elite dental office in Boston, and is chief of clinical technology for Jameson Management.
+Amber is co-owner of Spin C.E. where participants receive continuing education while enjoy a challenging indoor cycling class.
+Amber Auger is a key opinion leader for several dental companies, a professor, a published author, and can be contacted at [email protected].

 - Gu A, et al. National Center for Biotechnology Information.
 Mineralizing and antibacterial effects of modified calcium phosphate treatment on human root cementum.
 U.S. National Library of Medicine, July 16, 2016.
 Accessed October 6, 2016.

 - Whitford GM, Wadison JL, Schafer TE, Adair SM.
 Plaque fluoride concentrations are dependent on plaque calcium concentrations.
 Caries Res 2012, 36:256-265.

 - Goldstep F. Oral Health.
 Dental Remineralization: Simplified.
 Available at http://www.oralhealthgroup.com/features/dental-remineralization-simplified/.2012.
 Accessed October 10, 2016.

 - Shen P, et al. National Center for Biotechnology Information.

 - Effect of calcium phosphate addition to fluoride containing dental varnishes on enamel demineralization.
 U.S. National Library of Medicine Aust Dent J. 2016 Sep;61(3):357-65. doi: 10.1111/adj.12385., September 6, 2016.
 Accessed October 10, 2016.